 Do Your Research

 - Make note of the parking options available (valet drop-off locations, shuttle buses).
+The less walking and carrying equipment around, the better.

 - Evaluate day locker and ski storage options to decide whether or not going back and forth to the car is feasible, especially with little ones in tow.
 Temperatures can change dramatically throughout the day and you may need to add or remove a layer or two.